Keiichi Tsuchiya

 Keiichi Tsuchiya (土屋圭市, Tsuchiya Keiichi) is a Japanese professional race car driver.
 He is known as the Drift King (ドリキン, Dorikin) for his nontraditional use of drifting in non-drifting racing events and his role in popularizing drifting as a motorsport.
 In professional racing, he is a two-time 24 Hours of Le Mans class winner and the 2001 All Japan GT Championship runner-up.
 He is also known for touge driving.

-The car he drives, a Toyota AE86 Sprinter Trueno, has become one of the most popular sports cars; the car is also known as "Hachi-Roku" in Japan (hachi-roku meaning "eight six"); his car is also called "The Little Hachi that could."
-A 2-part video known as 'The Touge' produced by Pluspy documents Tsuchiya's touge driving with his AE86.
+The car he drives, a Toyota AE86 Sprinter Trueno, has become one of the most popular sports cars; the car is also known as "Hachi-Roku" in Japan (hachi-roku meaning "eight-six"); his car is also called "The Little Hachi that could."
+A 2-part video known as 'The Touge' produced by Pluspy (styled as +P) documents Tsuchiya's touge driving with his AE86.

-He was a consultant for the popular manga and anime series, Initial D, of which the main character Takumi Fujiwara is a character which describes him.
+He was a consultant for the popular manga and anime series, Initial D, in which he makes several cameos.
 He also served as a stunt coordinator and stuntman on The Fast and the Furious: Tokyo Drift, where he also made a cameo appearance.